 What to Know

-Police said he had just returned home from work and was in his backyard when someone fired at him.
-Barbati's family was in the house at the time, and neighbors said they heard gunfire and screaming.
+Barbati's family was in the house at the time he was killed; neighbors said they heard gunfire and screaming.

 "His wife was screaming that he got shot and was looking for help, so we called 911," said neighbor Imran Arshad.